githander/OpenWallpaper/README.md

 # OpenWallpaper
- Open-source wallpaper engine that allows you to set video as your desktop background.
 ![showcase](https://user-images.githubusercontent.com/69095444/115998458-9c1b5f00-a5e7-11eb-95bd-5c2e37774433.gif)

+ OpenWallpaper is open-source wallpaper engine that allows you to set video as your desktop background.

 # Building
 1. To build this solution you should have Visual Studio 2019.